 A spacious villa in the heart of Chianti

 This group of restored farmhouses lies in the heart of Chianti and is part of a medieval estate perched on a hill overlooking vineyards, olive groves and ancient oak forests.
 It has wonderfully refurbished interiors, a saltwater infinity pool, an outdoor Jacuzzi and a gym with a sauna.
 It sits in a private location beneath a fortified castle with a private church.
-This enchanting setting, coupled with its excellent amenities, make it the perfect destination for family gatherings, weddings and wellness retreats.
+This enchanting setting, coupled with its excellent amenities, make it the perfect destination for a group trip.

 The property comprises three buildings built in the local stone surrounded by mature trees, manicured lawns and well-maintained vineyards.
-The fully air-conditioned interiors have been entirely restored with care to maintain historic features such as wooden beamed ceilings and open fireplaces.
+The fully air-conditioned interiors have been entirely restored with care to maintain historic features such as wooden beamed ceilings.
 Its bright and airy rooms are accented by with stylish contemporary furnishings in vivid blues, greens and other dashes of colour.